danieljcave/inphysical-plans/README.md

 </details>

 ### Delete Profile
-User have the option to delete their accounts if they choose so. users are directed to their profile page and checked that they are inded the profile account user.
-They are given and option to delete there account.
-A modal is used to confirm that request and users are instructed that if they delete the account they can no longer post comment or like post.
-If the users chooses to delete there account, the account is deleted and they are redirect to home page and account removed.
+User have the option to delete their accounts if they choose so. users are directed to their profile page and checked that they are indeed the profile account user.
+They are given an option to delete their account.
+A modal is used to confirm that request and users are instructed that if they delete the account they can no longer post comments or like posts.
+If the users chooses to delete there account, the account is deleted and they are redirected to home page and the account removed.

-When a user deletes their account their posts and coments are also deleted, which they are informed so if they have a block that is removed automaticlly.
+When a user deletes their account their posts and comments are also deleted, which they are informed so if they have a block that is removed automatically.
 As shown bellow

 ![Delete Account](/readME-assets/features/delete%20profile.png)
 <details>